-exchangeEU is the exchange programme for coal, lignite, peat, and oil shale (coal+) regions in transition in the EU.
-It provides an opportunity for peer-to-peer encounters with the goal to establish long-term connections, which can accelerate the clean energy transition across different regions in the EU.
+Launched in November 2021, exchangeEU is the exchange programme for coal, lignite, peat and oil shale (coal+) regions in transition in the EU.
+It provides an opportunity for peer-to-peer encounters with the goal to establish long-term connections that can accelerate the clean energy transition across different regions in the EU.

-The exchange programme is part of the Coal Regions in Transition initiative and is implemented by a consortium led by Guidehouse and including ifok, ICLEI and Wuppertal Institute, on behalf of DG Energy.
-It was launched in November 2021 and is further explained in this video.
+The exchange programme is part of the Initiative for coal regions in transition and is implemented by a consortium led by Guidehouse and including ifok, ICLEI and Wuppertal Institute for Climate, Environment, Energy, on behalf of DG Energy.

 Who can participate?